gavraq/credit-project/README.md

 - See `Task_5_Documentation.md` for authentication and permissions implementation.
 - See `Task_6_Documentation.md` for workflow engine, API endpoints, and audit logging.
 - See `Task_7_Documentation.md` for a comprehensive record of frontend implementation: React setup, theming, authentication, protected routing, API integration, and CORS configuration.
 All impacted files and code locations are listed for onboarding and auditing.
+- See `Task_8_Documentation.md` for full details on the Document Management module: Django app, models, API, validation, local storage, and thorough tests.
+All affected files, endpoints, and validation rules are documented for onboarding and auditing.
 - See `Project_Sequencing.md` for a review of project task order, dependencies, architectural notes, and PRD alignment.

 ## Features Implemented